 In FY23, our Queensland operations experienced significant rainfall which impacted the Ernest Henry and Mt Rawdon operations.
 Our Critical Risk Management processes are implemented across the assets and water impacts were managed with no harm identified in the receiving environment.

 Total water withdrawn decreased 6.2% in FY23 and water security improved by a decrease in freshwater demand intensity of 17% in FY23 (0.19kL/tonne ore milled) – a significant improvement of 44% compared to FY20 baseline.

-Total water reuse increased by 25% between FY20 and FY21.
-Notable increases in water reuse were recorded at Cowal (30%) and Mt Carlton (>200%), demonstrating the increased focus and planning associated with water reuse at our operations.
-With the commissioning of the IWL during FY21, descaling of pipework and upgrade of pumps, Cowal was able to increase daily return of water from the IWL from a previous average of 8-12ML to >17ML to meet the daily demand of ~24ML.
+Total water reuse increased by 7% between FY22 and FY23.
+Notable increases in water reuse were recorded at Cowal (33%) and Mt Rawdon (100%), demonstrating the increased focus and planning associated with water reuse at all operations.

 No Evolution operations are in High to Extremely High baseline water stress areas.
 Evolution’s determination of water stress is adapted from definitions set in the ICMM Mining with Principles Water Reporting52, CEO Water Mandate, WRI Aqueduct Global Water Tool and Water Footprint Network.

 Water Reuse FY18-FY23

 Detailed information on our water withdrawal, discharge and consumption by source and region can be found in the ESG Performance Data.

 In FY23, the total water withdrawn intensity per tonne of ore processed decreased by 1% from FY22.
 The decrease is attributed to the decrease in overall freshwater intake at Cowal, Mt Rawdon and Red Lake operations.